danbev/learning-iot/README.md

  Si  [* *]  Si  [* *]  Si  [* *]
 ```
 Notice that we have a missing electron so there is no covalent bond between the
-Ai atom ine the middle the Ai atom to the right of it.
+Ai atom in the middle and the Si atom to the right of it.
 This is called a
 p-type semi-conductor.
 This also conducts electricity better than pure silicon
 so the conductivity goes up.